-The water circulation report prepared for Alternative 1 (USACE, 2008) evaluated the development of the proposed CSWH Expansion Area and Eelgrass Habitat Area.
+The water circulation report prepared for Alternative 1 (USACE, 2008) evaluated the development of the proposed CSWH Expansion Area-and Eelgrass Habitat Area.
 The report concluded that water velocities would be lowered inside the Eelgrass Habitat Area because it would be enclosed on three sides by a rock dike (which would be constructed to +12 feet MLLW to +14 feet MLLW to protect eelgrass area from erosion from storm waves).
-Increased bottom current velocities and the formation of an eddy would occur immediately to the west of the CSWH Expansion Area in the vicinity of the Inner Cabrillo Beach (USACE, 2008) Increases in bottom residual velocity to the west of the Eelgrass Habitat Area would be on the order of approximately 10 cm/sec, which may result in increased erosion depending on the character of the bottom material and the values of instantaneous currents.
-However, due to the localized and small changes in current were considered to be significant and the overall circulation system impacts to the POLA would not be significant (USACE, 2008).
+Increased increased bottom current velocities and the formation of an eddy would occur immediately to the west of the CSWH Expansion Area in the vicinity of the Inner Cabrillo Beach (USACE, 2008) - Increases in bottom-).
+Most changes in residual velocity to the west of the Eelgrass Habitat Area currents would be on the order of approximately 100.1 cm/sec, which may result in increased erosion depending on the character of the bottom material and the values of instantaneous currents.
+However, -Due to the localized and small changes in water movement were considered to be less than significant and impacts to the overall circulation system impacts toin the POLA would not produce a substantial change in currents or direction of water flow be significant (USACE, 2008).

 LA-2 is a deep water disposal site located in the open ocean approximately 5.8 miles offshore southwest of the breakwater at San Pedro and approximately 20 miles northwest of the Newport Harbor entrance.
 The site is near the top edge of the continental slope in approximately 360 to 1,115 feet of water (USEPA and USACE, 2004).
-Potential water circulation impacts at this site were not evaluated by the USACE circulation study as the disposal of 0.004 mcy of dredge material would not have a substantial effect on water circulation at the site, and any minor changes that may occur would not adversely effect surrounding open ocean areas.
+Potential water circulation impacts at this site were not evaluated by the USACE circulation study as the disposal of 0.
+804004 mcy of dredge material would not have a substantial effect on water circulation at the site, and any minor changes that may occur would not adversely effect surrounding open ocean areas.